Edge-colouring graphs with local list sizes: Proof of Claim

-To show that the random variable $\om{N(e,v,c)''}$ is highly concentrated, we express it as the sum of the following two random variables. \begin{itemize} \item Let $X_1$ contain the pairs $(f,c') \in N(e,v,c)$ such that all colours assigned to $f$ are removed from $f$. \item Let $X_2$ contain the pairs $(f,c') \in N(e,v,c)$ such that all colours assigned to $f$ are removed from $f$ {and} $L'(f)$ looses $c'$ at $w$ for some $w \in f \sm \{v\}$. \end{itemize}
+To show that the random variable $\om{N''(e,v,c)}$ is highly concentrated, we express it as the difference of the following two random variables. \begin{itemize} \item Let $X_1$ contain the pairs $(f,c') \in N(e,v,c)$ such that all colours assigned to $f$ are removed from $f$. \item Let $X_2$ contain the pairs $(f,c') \in N(e,v,c)$ such that all colours assigned to $f$ are removed from $f$ {and} $L'(f)$ loses $c'$ at $w$ for some $w \in f \sm \{v\}$. \end{itemize}